jerlendds/osintbuddy/README.md

  [] Add playwright and start reworking existing selenium based plugins

-For this update you'll have to rebuild your docker containers (`./launcher build`)!
-After a long wait you'll be rewarded with a new UX, an updated plugin system now running as its own service, Casdoor managed auth for signing in/up, a new CLI tool, `ob`, for managing plugin development and the plugin server, and another CLI `./launcher` for managing the OSINTBuddy stack.
+For this update I recommend running bootstrap first, this sets up the new environment for containers: `./launcher bootstrap && ./launcher start`!
+After a 10m (up to 60m depending on internet speed) wait you'll be rewarded with a new UX, an updated plugin system now running as its own service, Casdoor managed auth for signing in/up, a new CLI tool, `ob`, for managing plugin development and the plugin server, and another CLI `./launcher` for managing the OSINTBuddy stack.

 ## [↑](#introducing-osintbuddy)Contributing